 Store content ideas in a section or column called “content ideas.”
 Place ideas for future content into this section, and don’t give them a due date.
 When you are ready to add it to your editorial calendar, give it a due date and assignee and it will appear on your calendar.

-Copy template tasks
+Duplicate template tasks

-Once you copy your task for a new content piece, you can mark subtasks as dependent on one another.
+Once you duplicate your task for a new content piece, you can mark subtasks as dependent on one another.
 In the example above, you can mark “Review” as waiting on “First draft”, so the reviewer knows when the draft is ready.
 That way, your editorial schedule can stay on track.

 Store tasks in multiple projects